liamsmith3194/otter-hockey/README.md

 Used for the check out details.
 This is linked to the Order Line Items model, which contains the products (and products model) ordered by the user.

 #### User Profile
-The User Profile stores the default delivery details again, assuming the user is registered and chose to save their delivery details.
+The User Profile stores the default delivery details again, assuming the user is registered and has chosen to save their delivery address.

 ## Agile Methodology - Design